woocommerce/woocommerce/readme.txt

 * Feature - Option to enable Cash on Delivery for select shipping methods only
 * Feature - Stopped using PHP sessions for cart data - using cookies and transients instead to allow WC to function better with static caching.
 Also to reduce support regarding hosts and session configurations.
 * Feature - Export and Import Tax Rates from a CSV file.
+* Feature - Option to control whether tax is calculated based on customer shipping or billing address.

 * Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files

+* Tweak - Cleaned up the tax settings.
 * Tweak - If a PayPal prefix is changed, IPN requests break for all existing orders - fixed. new woocommerce_get_order_id_by_order_key() function added.
 Thanks Brent.
 * Tweak - On add to cart success, redirect back.
 * Tweak - Prefix jquery plugins JS